 The only part of the induction cooktop that gets hot is the area under the pot or pan.
 The surface area around the cookware remains relatively cool, so most spillovers won’t burn onto the surface except for spills that are caught between the cooktop and the bottom of the pot.
-That is why induction cooktop is much easier to clean than a gas type burner.
+That is why the induction cooktop is much easier to clean than a gas type burner.
 The smooth glass plate makes for easy maintenance, and the touch control buttons are also easier to clean compared to control knobs.

 However, because the glass plate is susceptible to scratches, some precautions must be taken when you clean your induction hob.
 You should use no product that is rough and abrasive, as it can leave scratches on the surface.